 The Total 90 Aerow adhered to this strange aesthetic of the American manufacturer doing everything minimal yet big, bold and in your face.
 Gone was the elegant Geo patterned ball in the Premier League, replaced by a pure, white pill – and it had a massive blue ring around it.
 When we ticked through to the winter, Nike delivered the same ball but in luminous yellow.

 It became an instant classic.
-It’s still the most iconic football ever produced by the company - so much so that the current Prem standard is based on it.
+It’s still the most iconic football ever produced by the company – so much so that Prem standards since have been based on it.